 The Saturday ‘Mercato’ Street Market in Littly Italy is one of the largest markets in the city and happens from 8 am to 2 pm every Saturday, rain or shine.

-At this market, you’ll find over 200 tents full of local produce, crafts, and food stalls.
-There’s also usually live music.
+At the market, you’ll find over 200 tents full of local produce, crafts, and food stalls.
+There’s also live music.
 It’s a good Saturday event to attend in San Diego, even if you don’t plan on buying anything.

 Ocean Beach Farmers Market